-One of those amazing finds this morning that most of us dabblers in Jewish genealogy know happen all too seldom.
+One of those amazing finds this morning that us dabblers in Jewish genealogy know happen all too seldom.

 However – a wonderful discovery in the online Centre for Jewish History (CJH) records today – and especially so if your father or grandfather was a youngster with the Berlin ORT that came to Kitchener at the end of August/start of September 1939.